djeada/Databases-Notes/notes/02_database_design/02_normalization.md

 | 3         | Art     | Mr. E   |
 | 3         | Music   | Ms. F   |

-Here, 'Teacher' depends on 'Subject', not on the whole primary key 'StudentID' and 'Subject'.
-To bring this table to 2NF, we can split it into two tables:
+Here, 'Teacher' depends only on 'Subject', not on the composite key of 'StudentID' and 'Subject'.
+To achieve 2NF, the table should be split:

 **Student_Subject Table**